omarstreak/rate-limiting-take-home/README.md

 1. clone repo to your local machine
 2. run ```npm i``` to install dependencies
 3. implement the function bodies and test with ```npm test```
-4. commit your changes and push to github as your own repo (don't fork because that )
+4. commit your changes and push to github as your own repo (don't fork because that will show up on THIS repo under the "forks" list)
 5. email us with a link to your repo and some information on how long it took to complete the exercise

 # Tips